BREW GUIDES.

 Grind your freshly roasted coffee beans into your portafilter to ensure the basket is full (16g-20g)

-Distribute and tamp the coffee firmly to avoid channeling and ensure even extraction
+Distribute and tamp the coffee firmly to avoid channelling and ensure even extraction.

 Insert the portafilter into the group head and activate the brew immediately.

-i.e., if your dose 18g of coffee should aim to get 36g of espresso in your cup.
+i.e. if your dose is 18g of coffee you should aim to get 36g of espresso in your cup.
 You can also preheat your cup to ensure the coffee is hitting a warm surface.

 The recommended ratio to start with is 15g coffee to 250ml water temperature, preferably 90-94°C